SamarthWalse10/gm-Id-Plot-Visualization-Tool/README.md

 This repository contains a three-stage automated workflow:

 1. **`create_gmId_tb.il` (The Architect):** A fully generalized Cadence SKILL script.
-It programmatically generates a perfectly wired, error-free unified schematic testbench for simultaneous NMOS and PMOS characterization.
+It programmatically generates a perfectly wired, unified schematic testbench for simultaneous diode connected NMOS and PMOS characterization.
 2. **`run_gmId_char.ocn` (The Engine):** A robust OCEAN script that executes an ultra-high-resolution DC sweep (e.g., 100nA to 10mA with 10nA steps).
-It extracts the exact operating points (gm, gds, cgg, Vth), formats them into pristine CSV files, and automatically scrubs gigabytes of temporary simulation data from your hard drive to keep your workspace clean.
+It extracts the exact operating points (gm, gds, cgg, Vth), formats them into .csv files, and automatically scrubs gigabytes of temporary simulation data from your hard drive to keep your workspace clean.
 3. **`main_tsmcN65.ipynb` (The Lens):** A highly optimized Python dashboard using Plotly and SciPy.
-It effortlessly handles millions of data points using real-time cubic spline interpolation, allowing you to interactively analyze sizing methodologies without UI lag.
+It effortlessly handles millions of data points using real-time cubic spline interpolation, allowing you to interactively analyze sizing methodologies.

 ---

 ## Features

-- **PDK Agnostic Design:** Easily configurable for different technology nodes.
+- **PDK Mapped Design:** Easily configurable for different technology nodes.
 Simply update the variables block at the top of the scripts to match your target PDK.
 - **Unified Extraction:** Characterize NMOS and PMOS devices simultaneously in a single simulation run.
-- **True Vbs Biasing:** NMOS and PMOS bodies are correctly referenced to Source, allowing for accurate Body-Effect (gmb) extraction.
+- **True Vbs Biasing:** NMOS and PMOS bodies are correctly Initialized to Source, allowing for accurate Body-Effect (gmb) extraction which can later be changed.
 - **Ultra-High Resolution:** Capable of sweeping massive ranges (e.g., 10nA steps) yielding millions of data points for highly accurate derivative extraction (gm, cgg).
 - **Auto-Cleanup:** The OCEAN script automatically deletes Cadence `psf` and numbered job folders post-extraction to save disk space.
 - **Interactive Visualization:** Real-time parameter selection, cross-hair tracking, and interpolation updates in JupyterLab.